-The paper begins with an overview of Habermas’ theory of the state and by explaining how increasing levels of government-led intervention have become necessary to legitimate youth unemployment and the prevalence of ‘poor work’ associated particularly with the Anglo-Saxon context.
+The paper begins with an overview of Habermas’ theory of the state in explaining how increasing levels of government-led intervention have become necessary to legitimate youth unemployment and the prevalence of ‘poor work’ associated particularly with the Anglo-Saxon context.
 It then discusses the changing nature of youth transitions and the rise of NEET (not in education, employment and training) as problem category in policy discourse.
 The paper goes on to present findings from an ethnographic study of young people classified as NEET or at risk of becoming so, set in the north of England.
 It uses these findings to illustrate some of the tensions and contradictions contained within three strands of state intervention designed to ‘reclaim the disengaged’ which Strathdee (2013) describes as motivational, bridging and forcing strategies.
-The data presented illustrate how young people from disadvantaged backgrounds experience various provision intended to engage or re-engage them with the labour market.
-They focus, in particular, on how certain forms of education and training which purport to equip young people for the world of work can in fact contribute to their on-going marginalisation, and illustrate how the state attempts to subjugate working-class youth to the neo-liberal project.
+The data presented illustrate how young people from disadvantaged backgrounds experience various provisions intended to engage or re-engage them with the labour market.
+These provisions bring into focus how certain forms of education and training which purport to equip young people for the world of work can in fact contribute to their on-going marginalisation, and illustrate how the state attempts to subjugate working-class youth to the neo-liberal project.

+In invoking Habermas we acknowledge that his theory of the state was conceived during the crisis of Fordism, and to that extent events have overtaken it and it needs updating in terms of how neoliberal power dynamics and its ideology are giving a very different inflection to what is meant by legitimation crisis—most notably, that education and training have become the ‘cause’ as well as the ‘solution’ to the youth employment crisis.
+This has particular salience in the way the legitimation crisis is now being constructed through the exporting of responsibility from the state, and being placed on individuals to develop their own human capital through lifelong learning.
+The way the state is legitimating neoliberal economic, social and political arrangements, is through a process of redistributing risk and responsibility as well as through coercive strategies and modes of discipline and punishment.
+The sharpest way to put this is that the state under neoliberalism is engaged in handling the legitimation crisis in ways that are rhetorical in terms of demands to shift risk onto citizens, and while this might be a more nuanced and covert process than that described in earlier times by Habermas, it is no less real in its effects.
+Any apparent retreat of the state with the divestiture of responsibility onto the individual, is not really a diminution of state power at all, but rather a recasting of how it actually works.

-Habermas, the capitalist state and legitimation crisis
+Habermas, the capitalist state, legitimation crisis and the neo-liberal turn